Aromatic & Antibacterial: 6 Best Essential Oils for Killing Germs (Updated April 2020)

-Those leaves also produce lemongrass oil.
-Lemongrass oil can help treat things such as indigestion, heartburn, acne, menstrual issues, inflammation, high blood pressure, and more.
+Lemongrass essential oil can help treat things such as indigestion, heartburn, acne, menstrual issues, inflammation, high blood pressure, and more.
 It is also known as an effective insect repellent due to its strong and distinctive scent.

 Learn more about lemongrass essential oil benefits.